 Creating a new partition table on a device irreversibly removes all the partitions and their data from that device.

 This option helps you clone the device partition layout (but not the data) to other available disk devices.

-To access SCSI over IP block devices, you first have to configure iSCSI.
+To access SCSI over IP block devices, you first need to configure iSCSI.
 This results in additionally available devices in the main partition list.